nuno1212s/febft/NOTES.md

 # changes for the research branch

+* view change `hasProof` checks for signature of `ACCEPT` aka `COMMIT` messages only
+    + sign only `COMMIT` messages
 * speculatively create (i.e. sign) `COMMIT` msg before the prepared state
-* view change `hasProof` checks for signature of `ACCEPT` aka `COMMIT` messages only
 * group flush() calls together, by sorting replies per node id
 * remove TLS from clients
     + do we need to check hmacs?
-* maybe replicas use non-async communication
-* use MACs instead of pubkey signatures
+* requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
+* send_node on execution layer, so we don't need to go through the master channel to send replies to clients
 * `PRE-PREPARE` messages include the request bodies, rather than just their hash digests
     + blindly add these requests to the log..? this may affect the correctness of the sound predicate from Cachin, if the leader is forging requests; read BFT-SMaRt code again, check if they consult the log for the existence of these reqs
-* requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
-* send_node on execution layer, so we don't need to go through the master channel to send replies to clients
+* maybe replicas use non-async communication
+    + BFT-SMaRt has a send thread, so we will probably disregard this change

 ## algorithm to perform research branch changes